OxyHQ/Noted/README.md

-# 📝 Noted by Kaana
+# 📝 Noted by Peable

-Noted by Kaana is a web-based note-taking app built with Yarn, Nuxt 3, and Supabase.
+Noted by Peable is a web-based note-taking app built with Yarn, Nuxt 3, and Supabase.

 ## Features 🚀